KhushiPoojary/ds_khushi/README.md

 # Trader Behavior vs Market Sentiment - Data Science Assignment

 This project explores how traders behave under different market sentiments like Fear or Greed.
-It uses real-world trading and sentiment data to analyze patterns in profit, risk, and trade volume.
+It uses real-world trading and sentiment data to analyze patterns in profit, risk and trade volume.

 ---